usnistgov/O-RAN-Testbed-Automation/README.md

 ################################################################################
 ```

 After successful installation, verify that the configs/ files are generated for the 5G Core, gNodeB, and UE using `./generate_configurations.sh`.
 Run the testbed with `./run.sh` to start the 5G Core and gNodeB as background processes, and the UE in the foreground.
 Use `./is_running.sh` to check if the components are running, and `./stop.sh` to stop the components.
-The RIC starts automatically on boot and can be accessed with `k9s -A`.

 ```console
 Attaching UE...